Table of Contents

-Regardless if this is your first time picking up a chainsaw or have beeing cutting wood your entire life, it’s good to know what all of your options are for what chainsaw oil to use.
+Regardless of whether this is your first time picking up a chainsaw or have been cutting wood your entire life, it’s good to know what all of your options are for what chainsaw oil to use.

 So keep reading, because I’m going to share with you what the standard chainsaw oil is that you can buy in stores and a few substitutes to use when a bottle of that stuff is not close by.

 Before we jump into the meat of this post, I wanted to let you know that I have a few chainsaw buying guides you may be interested in.

 If you’re looking for a new chainsaw for a specific purpose, like cutting firewood, check out my guide on the best chainsaw for cutting firewood pieces.
 It helps you pick the right length and type.

 Or, if you want to see a general list of the best chainsaws out there, take a look at my top chainsaws page.